colour-science/colour/docs/tutorial.rst

     [ 0.31259787  0.32870029]

-Chromaticity coordinates *xy* can be plotted into the *CIE 1931 Chromaticity Diagram*:
+Chromaticity coordinates *CIE xy* can be plotted into the *CIE 1931 Chromaticity Diagram*:

 .. code:: python